Slap-kommerce/new-cms-component/README.md

 ⋅Tablet - 640px  (width) <br>
 ⋅Mobile - 350px  (width) <br>

-2. A preview component, essentially the component
+2. Create a preview component for the CMS view of the above component

+3.